DB Cargo UK: Rolling stock

 During September 2010, twenty Class 60s were offered for disposal by DB Schenker.
-Many had been marked for disposal had sustained catastrophic failures or were otherwise in a poor condition.
+Many marked for disposal had sustained catastrophic failures or were otherwise in a poor condition.
 During November 2010, the firm announced that a batch of 20 Class 60s would be overhauled.
 According to Rail Magazine, rumours that DB Schenker was interested in replacing the Class 60's engines were prevalent around this time.
 In January 2011, DB Schenker announced that seven units would undergo overhauls, along with an option to overhaul a further fourteen members of the class; this work reportedly extended the fleet's operational life by 15 years.
 During January 2013, the overhaul programme was described as an "upgrade" that created a new fleet of "Super 60's".
 The programme involved the complete overhaul, but not total replacement, of the locomotive's engine, as well as the refurbishment of various elements, including the traction motors, bogies, control gear, cabs, and electrical systems.

 In 2018, DB Cargo sold ten Class 66 locomotives to GBRf for an undisclosed sum, comprising eight stored and two active locomotives many with significant engine defects.
 In 2019, it also sold all of its 59/2 fleet to Freightliner following the latter's takeover of the Mendip stone traffic.
 DB Cargo also sold five Class 60s to private sales/metal recyclers.

+In 2023 in response to the UK Energy crisis DB Cargo UK's current managing director Andrea Rossi announced intentions to withdraw all of their Class 90s with the intention to sell or scrap the locomotives with Rossi stating that the running of electric hauled traction was no longer economically viable, the company instead decided that electric hauled traction would be replaced by diesel traction such as the Class 66 locomotive.
+The company also stated that they will pledge for further research and implementation of alternative EVO based fuels to meet their climate targets.
+In September 2023 12 Class 90s were offered for sale on DB's website; the locomotives listed were; 90017, 90018, 90022, 90023, 90025, 90027, 90030, 90031, 90032, 90033, 90038 and 90040.